libvips/libvips/README.md

 IMs are, I think.

-If you are going to be using libvips with untrusted images, perhaps in a web-server, for example, you should consider the security implications of using a package with such a large attack surface.
-You might prefer not to enable Magick support.
+If you are going to be using libvips with untrusted images, perhaps in a web server, for example, you should consider the security implications of enabling a package with such a large attack surface.

 ### pangoft2